stas-prokopiev/ipywidgets_toggle_buttons/README.rst

 This python package consists of other ToggleButtons classes

-- ToggleButtonsAutoSize - To adjust buttons size to show full their's description
+- ToggleButtonsAutoSize - To adjust buttons size to show their's full description automatically
 - MultiToggleButtons - To select a few options at once with usual ToggleButtons interface
 - ToggleButtonsWithHide - ToggleButtonsAutoSize + Hidden options
 - MultiToggleButtonsWithHide - MultiToggleButtons + Hidden options